singularian/mdencode/docs/mdzip_go.md

-# Project MDencode MDzip GO Overview
+# Project MDencode Prototype MDzip GO Overview

 MDzip GO is a command line utility can compress a file into a MDzip binary byte block file.
 MDunzip will decompress the input signature binary block file to an output file.